-- A non-gaming example: on Wheel of Fortune, host Pat Sajak will sometimes do this.
-The most frequent variant is if a contestant asks to buy a vowel and still has enough money to buy another, at which point he will say "You can buy another" if the puzzle still has at least one vowel unrevealed.
-Also, if a player calls a right consonant on the highest dollar amount and is holding a Wild Card, he will often remind them that they can use the card to call a second consonant for the same amount.
+- If a player calls a correct consonant on the highest dollar amount and is holding a Wild Card, he will often remind them that they can use the card to call a second consonant for the same amount.

-- If a contestant hits a Daily Double on Jeopardy!, Alex Trebek will usually say "You have $x more/less than your opponents" to give a hint as to how much they should wager on it if they feel confident enough in doing so (particularly if they want to go "True Daily Double" and wager all their winnings).
+- If a contestant hits a Daily Double, host Alex Trebek will usually say "You have $x more/less than your opponents" to give a hint as to how much they should wager on it if they feel confident enough in doing so (particularly if they want to go "True Daily Double" and wager all their winnings).
 He also drops similar hints leading into Final Jeopardy!
 This is as much to prompt large wagers and therefore more drama as it is to help the contestants, and Alex will sometimes subvert it for laughs by jokingly prompting a contestant with a commanding lead to go all-in.